End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Method

 In practice, we first perform 2D convolutions on each individual slice to create a collection of 2D feature maps $F^0_{2d}$ and $F^t_{2d}$ from $\mathbf{I}^0$ and $\mathbf{O}^t$.
-Given that $\mathbf{O}^t$ is not necessarily in the same coordinate system as $\mathbf{I}^0$, we use the metadata associated to these slices in the DICOM header to position them spatially in the $\mathbf{I}^0$ volume.
+Given that $\mathbf{O}^t$ is not necessarily in the same coordinate system as $\mathbf{I}^0$, we use the metadata associated in the DICOM header to position them spatially in the $\mathbf{I}^0$ volume.
 This links each 2D location in the feature maps to a precise 3D location.
 In the remainder of this section, we first discuss how we use these 2D feature maps to compute volumetric {\it motion features} from $F^0_{2d}$ and $F^t_{2d}$, which are obtained from slices acquired at different times and can be used to estimate deformations.
 We then describe how we derive {\it static features} from a dense set of slices all acquired at the same time, which can be used to reconstruct the initial static model.

-\parag{Motion Features.} A naive way to use an attention mechanism to construct motion features would be to treat the $F^0_{2d}$ as the query and the $F^t_{2d}$ as both keys and values.
-However, this would be inefficient because global attention aims at capturing long-range dependencies, which is not needed to model the inherently local nature of anatomical motion.
+\parag{Motion Features.} A naive way to use attention to construct motion features would be to treat $F^0_{2d}$ as the query and $F^t_{2d}$ as both keys and values.
+However, this would be inefficient because global attention aims to capture long-range dependencies, which is not needed to model the inherently local nature of anatomical motion.
 Also, this requires computing full pairwise relationships between all query and key positions, which is computationally expensive when using many slices and high-resolution feature maps.

-To avoid this, we take our inspiration from the Swin Transformer~\cite{liu2021swin} and use instead a variant of attention that preserves locality and significantly reducing computational complexity.
+To avoid this, we take our inspiration from the Swin Transformer~\cite{liu2021swin} and use instead a variant of attention that preserves locality and significantly reduces computational complexity.
 For each voxel in $F^0_{2d}$, we first identify $k_1$ spatially nearest 2D slices, or all slices if there are only $k_1$ or less.
 Within each selected slice, we then retrieve the features at the $k_2$ spatially closest positions to serve as keys and values.
 Attention is subsequently computed only between the query and its corresponding set of localized keys and values.
 This can be written as